THE SERIES OF ARTICLES about the books I have published have a loose chronology and narrative that makes the most sense if read in this order:

-BACK IN THE 1990s, a series of price guides for record collectors was published by Goldmine magazine.
-These books completely changed the way that collectable records were bought, sold, and collected around the world.
+WAY BACK IN THE 1990s, a series of price guides for record collectors was published by Goldmine magazine.
+These books completely changed the way that collectible records were bought, sold, and collected around the world.
 Those changes remain in effect today, a quarter of a century later.

 Those books affected every price guide that followed, regardless of the author or even the country in which the book was published.

-Those books affected how collectable vinyl is bought and sold on the internet, the great leveler of regional variations in supply and demand.
+Those books affected how collectible vinyl is bought and sold on the internet, the great leveler of regional variations in supply and demand.

 I wrote those books.